 Entering Forecast Values

 You then enter values in the yellow column for future years.

 enter a value for every year

-If you do not enter values for every future year then click on the button ‘fill between points if blank’ and the model will put values in the intervening blank cells assuming a linear trend between those two points.
+enter a value for selected years (which can, if you want, just be the last year (2045)) then click on the button ‘fill between points if blank’ and the model will put values in the intervening blank cells assuming a linear trend between those two points.

 The resulting data set will then be shown in the chart.

-Press the ‘insert new Data into Model’ button in which case the data is captured into the data set and used for the forecast - but NOTE - the data for that variable has been updated but the new scenario still needs to be run by clicking the ‘run scenario’ button.
+Press the ‘insert into Model’ button in which case the data is captured into the data set and used for the forecast - but NOTE - the data for that variable has been updated but the new scenario still needs to be run by clicking the ‘run scenario’ button in the main model sheet.
 The program is done like this as you may want to alter more than one of the determinant variables before running the solution.RUNNING THE SCENARIO